Jazz blues piano : home

-Piano Syncopation
+Piano Music Syncopation – Excercises

 This rhythmical irregularity, if so it may be called, often occurs in music.
 When a musical sound, Commencing upon light time is held over into heavy time, it is called Syncopation.
 In the following example this is illustrated: